hashicorp/consul/.github/CONTRIBUTING.md

 ### Reporting an Issue:
 >Note: Issues on GitHub for Consul are intended to be related to bugs or feature requests.
->Questions should be directed to other community resources such as the: [Mailing List](https://groups.google.com/group/consul-tool/), [FAQ](https://www.consul.io/docs/faq.html), or [Guides](https://www.consul.io/docs/guides/index.html).
+>Questions should be directed to other community resources such as the: [Discuss Forum](https://discuss.hashicorp.com/c/consul/29), [FAQ](https://www.consul.io/docs/faq.html), or [Guides](https://www.consul.io/docs/guides/index.html).

 * Make sure you test against the latest released version.
 It is possible we already fixed the bug you're experiencing.
 However, if you are on an older